cloudberrydb/cloudberrydb/src/interfaces/gppc/README.md

 ```

 Following the previous steps, you can use the following example UDF
-definition to create a GPCC function.
+definition to create a GPPC function.
 The function name is textcopyfunc
 with two input parameters, a text and a bool.
 If the second parameter is
-true, the function changes the first character of the input text to “!”,
+true, the function changes the first character of the input text to "!",
 otherwise, it returns the original text.

 ```
-#include “gppc.h”
+#include "gppc.h"

 GPPC_FUNCTION_INFO(textcopyfunc);
 GppcDatum textcopyfunc(GPPC_FUNCTION_ARGS);